kvarak/dnd/docs/_Classes/professional.md

 Every village, town, and city has its own blacksmith.
 Some, however, become restless of simply working at their profession and put their skills to use as adventurers.
 Years of forging have already hardened them against the elements, and their blades are often a mark of great care and dedication.

-### Bonus Proficiencies
+### Bonus Skills
-A candlemaker gains proficiency with Strength saving throws and smith's tools.
-You have advantage on all ability checks using those tools.
+You gain proficiency with Strength saving throws and gain 1 additional skill point to spend on the *Craft - Metalwork* skill.

 ### Tempered Skin
-At 1st level, the time spent at the forge tempered your skin to the burning heath.
+The time spent at the forge tempered your skin to the burning heath.
 You have resistance against fire damage.

 When you reach 9th level, the heat of the forge settled in your skin.
 Being a constant source of warmth, it makes you resistant to cold.

 ### Weapon Master
 You not only forge great weapons, you fight with them as well.
-You become proficient with all martial weapons and armors, and may select a fighting style from the Fighter list.
+You have rank 2 in all weapon groups and may select a fighting style from the Fighter list.

 Whenever you gain a level in a class that has the Fighting Style feature, you can replace a fighting style you know with another style available to your class.
 This change represents a shift of focus in your martial training and practice, causing you to lose the benefits of one style and gain the benefits of another style.

 ### Well-Built Equipment
-At 3rd level, you can convert a weapon you are proficient in into a Well-balanced weapon or a suit of armor into a Well-fitted suit of armor.
+You can convert a weapon into a Well-balanced weapon or a suit of armor into a Well-fitted suit of armor.
 These particular items are fitted to your exact specifications, and can only be used proficiently by you.

 - A Well-balanced weapon gains a +1 bonus to attack and damage rolls (or increases it's bonus by +1 to a maximum of +3).
 - A Well-fitted suit gains a +1 bonus to AC (or increases it's bonus by +1 to a maximum of +3), the armor's Strength requirement is reduced by 1, and donning and doffing the suit requires 1/10 of the normal amount of time.
 - This item requires constant maintenance to keep its benefits, so you cannot have more than one such item.

 ### Artisan's Touch
-At 6th level, as your blacksmithing skills increase, you become able to upgrade your Well-built equipment.
+As your blacksmithing skills increase, you become able to upgrade your Well-built equipment.
 You learn two techniques when you obtain this feature, and two additional techniques at 9th, 13th and 17th level.
 You need one day of work to apply or change a technique to an equipment.
 All techniques are listed at the end of the smith description.

 ### Extra Attack
-Also from 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Craftsman's Strike
 You've learned how to build, but you also know how to destroy.
-At 9th level, once per turn, you can add 1d8 damage to an attack you make against an object, construct, or a creature wearing metal armor.
+Once per turn, you can add 1d8 damage to an attack you make against an object, construct, or a creature wearing metal armor.

 ### Master Artisan
 You are a true master of the craft and can apply master techniques to your Well-built equipment.
-From 13th level, instead of a regular artisan technique, you may choose master techniques, listed at the end of the smith description.
+Instead of a regular artisan technique, you may choose master techniques, listed at the end of the smith description.
 An item cannot have more than one master technique applied to it.

 ### Might of the Anvil
-At 17th level, your Strength score increases by 2 and your maximum for Strength becomes 22.
+Your Strength score increases by 2 and your maximum for Strength becomes 22.

 ## Artisan Techniques